China Supports Pakistan, Iran To Settle Differences Through Dialogue: Mao Ning - UrduPoint

 China Supports Pakistan, Iran To Settle Differences Through Dialogue: Mao Ning

-We hope that two sides can continue to settle differences through dialogue and consultation,” Mao Ning said during her regular briefing.
+We support the two sides in resolving differences and disagreements through dialogue and consultation,” she said during her regular briefing.

-In response to a question about China’s mediation between Pakistan and Iran, she reiterated that China would play its role if it was required.
+In response to a question about China’s mediation between Pakistan and Iran, she said that if required, China was willing to play a constructive role.

 APP/asg